ErdinyoBarboza/LafGamesWorkflow/README.md

 https://github.com/justinwasilenko/Unity-AssetPostProcessor

 <a name="textures"></a>
-### 5.3 Textures
+### 5.3 Textürler

-* Textures follow the [naming convention](#anc-textures) found above.
+* Textürler yukarıdaki [isimlendirme kurallarını](#anc-textures) kullanır.
-* They are a power of two (For example, 512 x 512 or 256 x 1024).
+* İkinin katı olmalılar (Örneğin, 512 x 512 or 256 x 1024).
-* Use Texture Atlases wherever possible.
+* Mümkün olduğunca Textüre Atlası kullanın.
-* 3D software should point to the Unity project textures for consistency when you save or export.
+* 3D yazılımı, kaydettiğinizde veya dışa aktardığınızda tutarlılık için Unity proje textürelerine işaret etmelidir.
 * It is better to resize the texture in Photoshop then to use Unity’s compression options when the in game texture resolution is already known.
 This reduces the file size and import time of the texture into Unity.
 * When working with a high-resolution source PSD outside your Unity project use the same name for both the high-resolution and the imported Unity file.
 This allows quick iteration when swapping between the 2 textures.